rust-diplomat/diplomat/docs/design_doc.md

 # Problem statement

 A common task in the world of Rust FFI is taking a self-contained Rust project and making it possible to call from other languages.
 This is typically done through a C API, requiring clients to write their own wrappers.
-Sometimes it is ideal if the team can maintain their own wrappers, and it would be ideal if these wrappers were auto generated over the same stable-ish C API.
+Sometimes a team will want to maintain their own wrappers using their particular flavor of C++ or whatever other language they need, and it would be ideal if these wrappers were auto generated over the same stable-ish C API.

 # Background